cloudevents/spec/spec.md

 As defined by the term [Data](#data), CloudEvents MAY include domain-specific information about the occurrence.
 When present, this information will be encapsulated within the `data` attribute.
+The `dataref` attribute can be used to reference another location where this information is stored.
+Known as the "Claim Check Pattern", the `dataref` attribute can be used for different purposes:

+* If the information is too large to be included in the message, the `data` attribute is not present, and the consumer can retrieve it based on the `dataref` attribute.
+* If the consumer wants to verify that the information has not been tampered with, it can retrieve it from a trusted source using the `dataref` attribute.
+* If the information MUST only be viewed by trusted consumers (e.g. personally identifiable information), only a trusted consumer can retrieve it using the `dataref` attribute and a pre-shared secret.

+Both the `data` and `dataref` attribute MAY exist at the same time.
+A middleware MAY drop the `data` attribute when the `dataref` attribute exists, it MAY add the `dataref` attribute and drop the `data` attribute, or it MAY add the `data` attribute by using the `dataref` attribute.

+If the `dataref` attribute is used, the information SHOULD be accessible long enough for all consumers to retrieve it, but MAY not be stored for an extended period of time.

 ### data
 * Type: `Any`
 * Description: The event payload.
 The payload depends on the `type` and the `schemaurl`.
 It is encoded into a media format which is specified by the `datacontenttype` attribute (e.g. application/json).
+* Constraints:
+  * OPTIONAL

+### dataref
+* Type: `URI-reference`
+* Description: A reference to a location where the event payload is stored.
+The location MAY not be accessible without further information (e.g. a pre-shared secret).
 * Constraints:
   * OPTIONAL